 The Cardinals sent Green to the Instructional League to learn how to play first base and third base.
 He then enjoyed a very strong winter in Ponce (.311-8-31 in 46 games), again helping the Leones advance to the playoff finals.
 In spring training 1984, Whitey Herzog moved him to first base, in part because he viewed George Hendrick as the best right fielder in the National League.

-Possibly the move was a misuse of David’s arm and speed, though one should defer to Herzog’s acumen.
+Possibly the move was a misuse of Green’s arm and speed, though one should defer to Herzog’s acumen.
 The manager said, “I can’t believe how fast he’s picking it up. . .I think you’ll find out he was born to play there.”
 Green was positive too, saying, “I feel pretty good because I’ve worked hard and I’m getting used to it.
 I played the position before in Nicaragua, so I’m getting all the movements back.”
 He added, “I get more involved.
 There’s more action.”

 At the start of camp, though, Bertha Casaya Green -- the keeper of David’s scrapbook -- passed away.
 This loss too may have worsened his alcohol problem.
 He started the season hitting well but slumped.
-As Herzog remembered, things came to a head at Riverfront Stadium on Sunday afternoon, May 20.
+As Herzog remembered, things came to a head at Busch Stadium on Sunday afternoon, May 20.
 “Balls were whizzing past his ears.
-[Cincinnati broadcaster] Joe Nuxhall called down and said, ‘What’s wrong with your first baseman?”
+[Cincinnati broadcaster] Joe Nuxhall called down and said, ‘What’s wrong with your first baseman?'”

 Andy Van Slyke replaced Green in the fifth inning.
 Several days later -- the Cardinals were tight-lipped about it at first -- Green entered rehab at the Hyland Center.
 He later said, “I didn’t need to go.
 But I went anyway because somebody had to do it.
 There were a few guys with problems on the team, but they pick just one guy.
 It didn’t hurt me.”
 David didn’t spend the full month there, though, and Herzog also believed that he fell off the wagon soon after.
 In a 1999 memoir, he wrote that Green “might have been the most talented player of his generation. . .but [his] troubles with alcohol were a nightmare.”

 Cocaine was the scourge of the era, afflicting several Cards.
-Though David was sometimes tarred with that brush, the worst that is known publicly is his poor judgment in dating the daughter of Luis Martínez, a St. Louis man who acted as an interpreter for pitcher Joaquín Andújar in 1984.
+Though Green was sometimes tarred with that brush, the worst that is known publicly is his poor judgment in dating the daughter of Luis Martínez, a St. Louis man who acted as an interpreter for pitcher Joaquín Andújar in 1984.
 According to Lonnie Smith, Martínez (a convicted felon) was a cocaine dealer.

 Green was reactivated in June 1984.
 He continued to play mainly first base that year, as Van Slyke shuttled between the outfield, third, and first.
 He hit 11 homers in the second half, including two off Larry McWilliams at Three Rivers Stadium on July 27.
 He finished with 15, his big-league high.
 In this regard, Whitey Herzog later made another interesting comparison: Darryl Strawberry.
 “He was probably faster than Strawberry and had a better throwing arm than Strawberry.
 They both had raw power but David didn’t know how to use his.”